popstarfreas/Dimensions/README.md

  * ``npm init`` in a new folder to initialise it
  * ``npm i dimensions@npm:@popstarfreas/dimensions``, this installs dimensions as a dependency
  * Have a look at [an existing extension](https://github.com/popstarfreas/Kickback/blob/master/index.ts) or [the abstract extension class](https://github.com/popstarfreas/Dimensions/blob/dev/node_modules/dimensions/extension/index.ts) to see a template for where to start

+A list of extensions for dimensions is available at the wiki here: https://github.com/popstarfreas/Dimensions/wiki/Extensions

 # Supporters
 Thanks to all who have financially supported development: